Rick's Daily Tips

 If you’d like to enable Two-Factor Authentication on your own Facebook account, you can easily do so.
 Just follow the steps below for the device you’re using.

-Important: Opting to retrieve your one-time security codes from an authenticator app will protect your account a lot better than having the codes sent to your phone via SMS text messages.
+Important: Opting to retrieve your one-time security codes from an authenticator app will protect your account a lot more effectively than having the codes sent to your phone via SMS text messages.

 Follow these steps if you use Facebook in a web browser on a laptop or desktop computer…